Why AI Agents Fail in Production (And How to Fix Them)

 • Debugging became normal

-• Trust increased — not because agents were smarter, but because they were accountable
+• Trust increased, not because agents were smarter, but because they were accountable

 That’s the real shift.

-The takeaway
+The Takeaway

+Reliable agents are not brilliant thinkers.
+They are boring, constrained, observable systems.
 Once you accept that, everything gets easier.

+Stop optimizing for cleverness.
 Optimize for remembering, reporting, and recovering.